godzie44/BugStalker/examples/README.md

 ### Tokio_tcp

-Tokio tcp echo-server.
+A list of tokio tcp echo-servers with different tokio versions.
 Useful for testing `async ...` commands.

+**TODO**
+This should be a single application that may compiled into binaries with different library versions.
+But, for now, looks like this is not possible.